top of page

 Understanding U.S. Business Registration

-1. Choosing a Business Structure: Decide whether your business will operate as a sole proprietorship, partnership, limited liability company (LLC), or corporation.
+• Choose a Structure: Sole proprietorship, partnership, limited liability company (LLC), or corporation.

 Exploring Funding Options